mathgladiator/adama-lang/docs/docs/what-01-living-document.md

 }
 ```

-This Adama code defines
+This Adama code defines:
-* a publicly visible integer field called *ticks*.
+* a publicly visible integer field called *ticks* (a singleton value scoped to the document).
-* a constructor which runs when the document is created to initialize ticks and kick off the state machine
+* a constructor which runs only once when the document is created to initialize ticks and kick off the state machine
 * a state machine transition which runs every second and increments the *ticks* field

-In effect, a living document is just a state machine on top of a JSON document that can transition in three ways: time, messages, or shared data changes.
+In effect, a living document is just a state machine on top of a JSON document that can transition in three ways: time, messages from people, or shared data changes between other living documents.
 The above example illustrates time.
-See [Actors](/docs/what-actors-are-actings) for more details about how messages come into the picture, and see shared data changes is still being designed (TODO: update link).
+See [Actors](/docs/what-actors-are-actings) and [Dungeon Master](/docs/what-workflow-dungeon-master-as-a-service) for more details about how messages come into the picture.
+Shared data changes are a work in progress, so ping me if you want more details.

 Alternatively, a living document is a tiny **persistent** server.

 Mental Model: Tiny Persistent Servers
 -------------------------------------
 An exceptionally tiny _persistent_ server is an alternative view of this concept.
 This is what the merging of state and compute looks like with Adama.
 With Adama, you outline the shape of your state and then open up mechanisms for how that state changes.
 This is comparable to building a server in what-ever language you want except the discipline to correctly persist state outside of the server is handled for you by the run-time.

 For the target domain of board games, this is exceptionally useful because representing the state of board games is a difficult task within itself.
 With Adama, a single document represents the entirety of a single game's state via a singular definition.